-The following Restructuring & Insolvency guidance note Produced in partnership with Lexa Hilliard QC of Wilberforce Chambers provides comprehensive and up to date legal information covering:
+The following Restructuring & Insolvency practice note produced in partnership with Lexa Hilliard QC of Wilberforce Chambers provides comprehensive and up to date legal information covering:

 Neither the company nor its creditors may approve a company voluntary arrangement (CVA) proposal or modification which affects the right of a secured creditor to enforce its security, unless that creditor concurs.

 Practically, it would be unusual to propose a CVA where there are important secured creditors or key landlords without holding discussions with them in advance of the CVA proposals being sent out (see Practice Note: CVAs—landlord issues and remedies).
 Further, for any CVA that is proposed within 12 weeks of the end of a moratorium under CIGA 2020, the holders of any unpaid moratorium debts and priority pre-moratorium debts have, in effect, a veto right in respect of the CVA as neither the company nor the creditors may approve a CVA unless these debts are paid in full (unless the creditors consent); Schedule 3, paragraph 4 of CIGA 2020 provides protection for creditors of unpaid moratorium debts and priority pre-moratorium debts (as defined in new IA 1986, s 174A) in a subsequent company voluntary arrangement (see Practice Notes: Corporate Insolvency and Governance Act 2020—moratorium and Corporate Insolvency and Governance Act 2020—impact on CVAs).

 The Insolvency (England and Wales) Rules 2016 (IR 2016), SI 2016/1024 apply to CVAs.

 the extent to which the company’s assets are charged in favour of creditors (SI 2016/1024, r

 Free trials are only available to individuals based in the UK